-Melina is back from her trip to Australia and will be with us full-time over the summer.
+Melina works in the clinic on Monday, Friday and Saturday.
+She is also available for home visits other days of the week.
 She has been working as a therapy assistant with us now for over 2 years.
 She is also studying at UBC to get her Psychology degree.
 She hopes to apply for Occupational Therapy program in the future.
 She is taking on new clients, that are supervised by an OT and/or SLP.
 She does clinic sessions, home visits, and assists with groups.
 She is available Mondays through Fridays, and Saturdays.